$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 How to Get Started

 Becoming a graphic designer seems like an easy thing to do on the surface.
 Most of your job will be to listen to what clients tell you and create graphics for their business.
 While that’s an important skill, there is a lot more to learn as well.
-For this, I recommend you check out some of these courses.
+For this, I recommend you check out Skillshare.

 15. Become a Consultant

 The last idea on this list is to become a consultant in an area where you have professional expertise that other businesses may seek out.